 - Step ends with condition code 0 or 4. - Step ends with condition code 12, and message GIM24801S is written in ddname SMPOUT. - 8.
-Submit the JCL in member UNVIN07.
-The JCL member allocates product non-SMP/E data sets and databases.

-The product databases are allocated as z/OS UNIX HFS file systems.
+Submit the JCL in member unvin07.
+The JCL member allocates product non-SMP/E data sets and databases. - All steps must end with a return code 0. - The product databases are allocated as z/OS UNIX HFS file systems.
 If you prefer to use zFS file systems, zFS data sets must be allocated.
-If you prefer to use the HFS data sets, then skip this step.

-Submit the JCL in member UNVINZF.
-The JCL renames the HFS data sets, defines their zFS counterparts, and formats the zFS data sets.

-Additional product configuration is required to utilize zFS data sets.
-See Section 2.9.5 Stonebranch Solutions Database Configuration for details.

-10. Submit the JCL in member UNVIN08.
-The JCL copies sample configuration members to the configuration libraries.

-11. Edit and submit the JCL in member UNVIN09.
-The JCL requires modifications as listed in the MODIFICATIONS section of the comments at the top of the JCL.

-The JCL copies the Universal Enterprise Controller and Universal Broker started procedure JCL to a system procedure library.
+If you prefer to use the HFS data sets, then skip this step. - Submit the JCL in member UNVINZF.
+The JCL renames the HFS data sets, defines their zFS counterparts, and formats the zFS data sets. - All steps must end with return code 0. - Additional product configuration is required to utilize zFS data sets.
+See Section 2.9.5 Stonebranch Solutions Database Configuration for details. - 10.
+Submit the JCL in member UNVINO8.
+The JCL copies sample configuration members to the configuration libraries. - All steps must end with a return code 0. - 11.
+Edit and submit the JCL in member unvin09.
+The JCL requires modifications as listed in the MODIFICATIONS section of the comments at the top of the JCL. - The JCL copies the Universal Enterprise Controller and Universal Broker started procedure JCL to a system procedure library. - All steps must end with a return code 0.

-Note: The following step is required only if you have to convert Universal Enterprise Controller (UEC) 3.1.1 databases to 4.2.0 format.

-If the zFS file system is being used instead of the HFS file system, zFS configuration must be completed prior to running the database conversion job.
-See zFS Configuration in Section 2.9.5 Stonebranch Solutions Database Configuration for details.

-12. Edit and submit the JCL in member UECDB311.
-The JCL requires modifications as listed in the MODIFICATIONS section of the comments at the top of the JCL.

-UEC 4.2.0 databases are stored in an HFS or zFS file system.
-If the HFS or zFS data set is not mounted when the conversion program starts, the conversion program will attempt to dynamically mount the HFS or zFS data set.

-In order for the program to dynamically mount the HFS or zFS data set, the user ID used to run the job must have an OMVS UID value of 0 or READ access to the BPX.SUPERUSER profile in the FACILITY class.

-The JCL creates UEC 4.2.0 database files in the root directory of the HFS or zFS data set, reads the UEC 3.1.1 databases allocated to ddnames UNVBKRS, UNVGRPS, and UNVUSRS, and converts them to 4.2.0 databases.

-The UEC 4.2.0 database files created in the root directory of the HFS or zFS data set will be owned by the user ID used to run this job.
-The owner must be changed to match the user ID with which the UEC STC will execute.
-The default user ID is UECUSR.
-From a USS shell prompt, enter the command: chown -R uecusr / tmp/#PHLQ.UNV.UECDB, where #PHLQ is the high-level qualifier used for the UEC HFS or zFS data set.
-If the UEC STC will run with a user ID other than UECUSR, replace uecusr with that user ID.

-The conversion does not modify the UEC 3.1.1 databases.
+2.7.2 Stonebranch Solutions 4.2.0 Upgrade, Existing CSI

-The Universal Products 4.1.0 Upgrade, Existing CSI installation process describes how to upgrade an existing Universal Products 4.1.0 package in an existing SMP/E CSI.
+The Stonebranch Solutions 4.2.0 Upgrade, Existing CSI installation process describes how to upgrade an existing Stonebranch Solutions 4.2.0 package in an existing SMP/E CSI.